Barry1701/Royal_Battleship_Game/README.md

 ### _Future Features_

-* Allow players to customize the composition of their fleet before the game begins
+* Allow players to customize the composition of their fleet before the game begins.

-* Implement a multiplayer mode, enabling players to compete against friends or other online opponents
+* Implement a multiplayer mode, enabling players to compete against friends or other online opponents.

 ## Data Model